 THIS GAME

-- Grand Canyon opens up conference action with a meeting against 2024-25 regular season champion UNLV Wednesday night.Â
+- Grand Canyon opens up conference action with a meeting against 2024-25 regular season champion UNLV on Wednesday night.Â

-- The game will be live on CBS Sports Network, the first ever nationally televised broadcast for the program.
+- The game will be live on CBS Sports Network, the first-ever nationally televised broadcast for the program.
 It is one of two nationally televised games this season for the Lopes (Jan.
 17 at New Mexico).

 - GCU and UNLV will meet for the first time since 2019.